 External Risk Score (Generic)

-This risk rule intakes a score submitted in the payment request and allows the merchant to affect the Adyen risk score as they choose.
+This check takes a score submitted in the payment request and uses it to change the Adyen risk score.
+Use this if you are using a separate risk system.
 The external score must be calculated before the payment request is submitted (pre-auth).